nkitan/Enhanced-Lip-Reading/README.md

 2. GPU (Optional, can be run off CPU but predictions can take a long time)

 # How to get running
 1. Clone repository on local machine.

+There are two methods to get the dependencies installed
+### Using setup script
+2.1 run command `chmod +x setup.sh`
+2.2 run command `./setup.sh`

+### Manually
-2. run command `python -m venv py_venv` in your terminal.
+2.1 run command `python -m venv py_venv` in your terminal.
-3. run command `source py_venv/Scripts/activate`
+2.2 run command `source py_venv/Scripts/activate`
-4. run command `pip install -r requirements.txt`
+2.3 run command `pip install -r requirements.txt`

+Once the dependencies have been installed, the server can be started
-5. run command `python manage.py runserver`
+3. run command `python manage.py runserver`
-6. After the server is up and running open up your web browser and navigate to `http://localhost:8000` or `http://127.0.0.1:8000`
+4. After the server is up and running open up your web browser and navigate to `http://localhost:8000` or `http://127.0.0.1:8000`